Cultural research into magic squares

 The Khajuraho magic square

-This is the earliest known example of an order 4 square.
+This is the earliest known example of a most-perfect order 4 square (most-perfect squares have extra mathematical properties).
 Khajuraho square:

 [IMG: Khajuraho square in Jain temple]